Hucaru/GGST-hook/README.md

 ## Disclaimer

-I have been using this for 3 days.
+I have been using this since 02/07/2021.
 The likelyhood arcsys can even detect this is super small but on the off chance their server records how long a particular socket and http session is open for: Use at your own risk.

 ## How to build